ralphbean/tos-rit-projects-seminar/doc/final_project_rubric.rst

 Does it include a robot?
     1 to 3 points (for how awesome the robot is).

+Does it include a wizard?
+    1 to 3 points (for how awesome the wizard is).

 Does it include a ninja, a pirate, and a robot?
     1 to 3 points.